 If the QoS Flows setup are initiated by the network, the SMF can base on the PCC rules or its local configuration to generates the QoS rules and QoS Flow level QoS parameters (e.g. 5QI, GFBR, MFBR) and signal to the 5G ProSe Layer-3 UE-to-Network Relay using PDU Session Establishment/Modification procedure.
-For the PDU sessions used for relaying, the SMF always provides the QoS Flow level QoS parameters to the 5G ProSe Layer-3 UE-to-Network Relay when the network triggers establishement of a QoS Flow.
+For the PDU sessions used for relaying, the SMF always provides the QoS Flow level QoS parameters to the 5G ProSe Layer-3 UE-to-Network Relay when the network triggers establishment of a QoS Flow.

 Based on the received QoS parameters from SMF, the 5G ProSe Layer-3 UE-to-Network Relay decides the end-to-end PC5 QoS parameters for the corresponding PC5 QoS Flow based on the QoS mapping as defined in clause 5.6.2.1, taking into account the number of hops to the 5G ProSe Layer-3 Remote UE.
 The end-to-end PC5 QoS parameters are interpreted as the end-to-end QoS requirements for the traffic transmission between 5G ProSe Layer-3 Remote UE and the 5G ProSe Layer-3 UE-to-Network Relay.
 The 5G ProSe Layer-3 UE-to-Network Relay also decides the maximum PC5 PDB based on the end-to-end PC5 QoS parameters and the number of hops to the 5G ProSe Layer-3 Remote UE.
 The 5G ProSe Layer-3 UE-to-Network Relay determines the PC5 QoS Flow parameters, based on the end-to-end PC5 QoS parameters, hop adjustment factor and hop info (e.g. hop count or path info).
-The 5G ProSe Layer-3 UE-to-Network Relay provides the end-to-end PC5 QoS info, the maximum PC5 PDB and the generated PC5 QoS Flow parameters to the next hop Iintermediate UE-to-Network Relay towards the 5G ProSe Layer-3 Remote UE, using layer-2 link modification procedure.
+The 5G ProSe Layer-3 UE-to-Network Relay provides the end-to-end PC5 QoS info, the maximum PC5 PDB and the generated PC5 QoS Flow parameters to the next hop Intermediate UE-to-Network Relay towards the 5G ProSe Layer-3 Remote UE, using layer-2 link modification procedure.

 The Intermediate UE-to-Network Relay(s) applies the received PC5 QoS Flow parameters on the upstream PC5 link towards the parent relay.
 The Intermediate UE-to-Network Relay(s), based on its implementation, determines the PC5 Flow QoS parameters for next hop PC5 link towards the 5G ProSe Layer-3 Remote UE, based the received end-to-end PC5 QoS info, maximum PC5 PDB, hop adjustment factor and hop info (e.g. hop count or path info).
 The PDB for the PC5 QoS Flow parameters needs to be lower than the maximum PC5 PDB.
 The GFBR and MFBR values for the next hop PC5 GBR QoS Flow are set equal to the GFBR and MFBR values of the received end-to-end PC5 QoS info respectively.

-Then the Intermediate UE-to-Network Relay(s) provides the end-to-end PC5 QoS info, the maximum PC5 PDB and the generated PC5 QoS Flow parameters to the next hop Iintermediate UE-to-Network Relay towards the 5G ProSe Layer-3 Remote UE, using layer-2 link modification procedure, until it reaches the 5G ProSe Remote UE.
+Then the Intermediate UE-to-Network Relay(s) provides the end-to-end PC5 QoS info, the maximum PC5 PDB and the generated PC5 QoS Flow parameters to the next hop Intermediate UE-to-Network Relay towards the 5G ProSe Layer-3 Remote UE, using layer-2 link modification procedure, until it reaches the 5G ProSe Remote UE.